ibabedal/de_homeworks_solution/homework1/Question2/README.md

-# Question2 of homework1 solution
+# Solution for Question2 from homework1

 ## Introduction to the current files:
 - prepareenv.sh: a base script to create the needed folders that will be mounted on each container